MLB Rumors: Addition Of Andrew McCutchen Points To The Final Days In Pinstripes For Brett Gardner

 — markbristow22 (@Markbristow22) September 1, 2018

 If the rumors that “Red Thunder” Frazier might be looked at as a possibility at first base in the spring, then keeping McCutchen around makes perfect sense.
-Of course Jacoby Ellsbury is still on the payroll, but no one is sure he’s every going to play again, and if he does, the odds are extremely long against him being very productive.
+Of course, Jacoby Ellsbury is still on the payroll, but no one is sure he’s ever going to play again, and if he does, the odds are extremely long against him being very productive.
 As pointed out by Advance Media NJ, guys who make a living via speed, don’t often do well after major hip surgery.

 If Ellsbury does come back and can actually play at a high enough level that the Yankees want him on the roster, the Yankees will be paying his full $21,142,857 million salary without insurance picking up 75 percent of the tab as noted at Baseball Reference, so Gardner and McCutchen would both be gone and the Yankees would be shopping Ellsbury for practically anyone or anything per Forbes.